The hidden benefit of being overwhelmed with work

 Everything we do, no matter how destructive, has some kind of a positive purpose… and in most cases, that purpose is to meet some *emotional need* that we’re often unaware of.

-Which means that most of the problems we experience on repeat are a reflection of our inner dynamics, and a price we subconsciously agreed to pay for the benefits that come with those problems.
+Which means that most of the problems we experience on repeat are a reflection of our inner dynamics, a price we subconsciously agreed to pay for the benefits that come with those problems.

 — The need to be liked.
 Maybe you have a strong need for approval and you worry you’ll disappoint others so you overextend yourself.